PedroVenancio/mtg-frp-fire-progression/README.md

 ---

+**Notes**:
-**Notes**: This tool is designed to work with MTG FRP data but can be adapted for other fire detection datasets with similar structure.
-The intensity calculation methods are based on literature but have several assumptions that need to be validated for different fire regimes.
-As so, intensity values should be considered initial estimations to compare diferent wildfires.
+- This tool is designed to work with MTG FRP data, but can be adapted for other fire detection datasets with similar structure.
+- Intensity calculation methods are based on literature but have several assumptions that need to be validated for different fire regimes. `Byram Intensity Parameters` can be used to fine tune the outputs, using field observations or better fire behaviour data.
+- Fire intensity values should be considered initial estimations to identify different stages of fires during their lifespan and to compare the fire behaviour of diferent wildfires.